getCUJO/QoOID/draft-ietf-ippm-qoo.md

 sampling frequencies and short measurement durations can lead to misleadingly optimistic or imprecise QoO scores.

-To assess the precision of QoO measurements, implementers should consider:
+To assess the precision of network performance measurements, implementers should consider:

 - The repeatability of measurements under similar network conditions
 - The impact of sampling frequency and duration on percentile estimates, particularly for high percentiles (e.g., 99th, 99.9th)
 - The measurement uncertainty introduced by hardware/software timing jitter, clock synchronization errors, and other system-level noise sources